0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-04-02-jenesys203rdbatch.md

 </table>

 As I stated above I have befriends with many people on this program from both ASEAN countries and Japan.
-It’d be better if I don’t keep it to myself so I’d like to introduce them to friends in Indonesia (ASEAN-Japanese friends to Indonesian friends).
-At least I should introduce but I’ll also ask them to introduce themselves and interract with the friends I met on this program (Indonesian friends to ASEAN-Japanese friends).
-I’d like to do this through ICT (Information Communication Technology).
+It'd be better if I don't keep it to myself so I'd like to introduce them to friends in Indonesia (ASEAN-Japanese friends to Indonesian friends).
+At least I should introduce but I'll also ask them to introduce themselves and interract with the friends I met on this program (Indonesian friends to ASEAN-Japanese friends).
+I'd like to do this through ICT (Information Communication Technology).
 The beginning step is through social media such as Facebook and Twitter.
 I planned to show them the friends I made through this program.
 Then through posts I planned that they would introduce themeselves.
-The picture below shows that I never though my friends would be daring, it’s great though.
+The picture below shows that I never though my friends would be daring, it's great though.

 ![JENESYS 2.0 Report 4.2.jpg](https://cdn.steemitimages.com/DQmV8koWjJtAA5uzgmf4wFrFvbV3yb2QbsMBx8CQSpDj9MG/JENESYS%202.0%20Report%204.2.jpg)